Many or all companies we feature compensate us. Compensation and editorial

 Is Sallie Mae student loan forgiveness an option?

 The government offers student loan forgiveness on some federal student loans.
-These types of loan forgiveness programs are generally not offered by private lenders.
-Sallie Mae does not offer any loan forgiveness programs.
+Private lenders generally do not offer these types of loan forgiveness programs, and Sallie Mae does not offer any.

 For these reasons, most people won’t be able to get their Sallie Mae loan forgiven and will need to fully repay it.
 If you’re having trouble paying your loan, you’ll need to figure out another option, such as refinancing it or asking Sallie Mae about a temporary loan forbearance.